BobbySingla/EmployeManagement/README.md

 Prerequisites:  java 16, docker, maven, node.js(npm), typescript and angular must be installed in your system.

-Follow setupGuide.docx for setting up project in your local systel.
+**Follow setupGuide.docx for setting up project in your local system.**